The Most Famous Event-Driven Investors

 Buying stocks on news of an event then selling that position in a short time (days, weeks, or months) eliminates the risk of the stock being negatively impacted by other geo-political events, legislation, competitors, or poor company financial performance.
 On an annualized basis, event-driven investing is the most profitable of all trading strategies.
 Event-driven investors can lock in short term profits ranging from 10 to 500% in just a few months, which, when gains are annualized, can outperform the broad market indexes by 10 to 50 times.

 The difficulty of event-driven investing is knowing when to enter and exit positions.
 For this, hedge funds that engage in event-driven investing do extensive research, modeling, and backtesting to determine how to maximize profits while minimizing risk.
+For years, spreadsheets were used to model these movements but now AI systems like LevelFields can do all the backtesting and analysis automatically.

 Non-professional investors can mimic these efforts if they have the time to do the data entry and spreadsheet analyses needed to create viable forecasts.
 The process involves listing out a large group of events on a spreadsheet, adding columns of stock price movements for the equities to determine typical price movement patterns in response to events, adding and analyzing companies by their sector and financials, and accounting for macroeconomic conditions.
 For an individual investor, the process would take 2 to 3 months to analyze a single type of event.